JaimeObregon/monitorix-board/README.md

 ## How it works
 Monitorix' daemon collects system and services data in the background and stores their values in `.rrd` files, usually located under `/var/lib/monitorix/`.
 Monitorix-board consists of two parts:

-1. **A cronjob**, which fetches these databases periodically via ssh from the remote servers being monitored, and generates combined charts for every metric.
+1. **A cronjob**, which fetches these databases periodically from the remote servers being monitored, and generates combined charts for every metric.
-2. **A client-side HTML5 website**, which generates a customizable dashboard in the user's browser, with the charts embedded.
+2. **A HTML5 frontend**, which builds a customizable dashboard in the user's browser, with the charts embedded.

 ## Requeriments